 The Stout Edition does successfully capture the spirit of the unison between barley and hops, and for the majority this would certainly be a crowd puller as it pulls the best of both worlds, but to me the whisky was just mundane.
 I wouldn’t mind going in for a second, but it isn’t all that interesting that might make me want to extend my hand the next time I spot one of these bottles on the shelves.

-In terms of preferences, you could have this as is or with a wee bit of water.
-Mine would be the latter or at least have it left open for a few minutes so as to allow the whisky to breathe.
+In terms of preferences, you could have this as is or with a wee bit of water; maybe even as a cocktail.
+My preference would be to taint the whisky with a few drops of water or at least have it left open for a few minutes so as to allow the whisky to breathe.